projectestac/zonaclic/README.md

   - `/app/jnlp`: Dynamically updates the content of some JNLP files based on the query string passed.
 This is needed by the Java app that makes possible to download and locally install the JClic projects, and also to dynamically launch the activities using the Java player.
   - `/app/redirect`: This PHP script will redirect old clicZone static pages to its new URL.

 - `/vm`: Scripts used to build a [Vagrant](https://www.vagrantup.com/) virtual machine used only in development environments.
-Directories for `/repo`  and `/projects` should be available below the root of this project.
 Check `Vagrantfile` for details.